-Bottom line: The carbs in beetroots are mainly simple sugars, such as glucose and fructose.
-They are also high in fiber.
-Beetroots contain carbs called FODMAPs, which can cause digestive problems in some people.
+The carbs in beetroots are mainly simple sugars, such as glucose and fructose.
+Beets are high in fiber but also have FODMAPs, which can cause digestive problems in some people.

 Beetroots are a great source of many essential vitamins and minerals.

-- Folate (B9): One of the B-vitamins, important for normal tissue growth and cell function (4).
-It is particularly important for pregnant women (5).
+- Folate (vitamin B9).
+One of the B vitamins, folate is important for normal tissue growth and cell function.
+It’s particularly necessary for pregnant women (

-- Manganese: An essential trace element, found in high amounts in whole grains, legumes, fruits and vegetables.
+- Manganese.
+An essential trace element, manganese is found in high amounts in whole grains, legumes, fruits, and vegetables.

-- Potassium: A diet high in potassium can lead to reduced blood pressure levels, and have positive effects on cardiovascular health (6).
+- Potassium.
+A diet high in potassium can lead to reduced blood pressure levels and positive effects on heart health (

-- Iron: An essential mineral, which has many important functions in the body.
-It is necessary for the transport of oxygen in red blood cells.
+- Iron.
+An essential mineral, iron has many important functions in your body.
+It’s necessary for the transport of oxygen in red blood cells.

-- Vitamin C: An antioxidant that is important for immune function and skin health (7, 8).
+- Vitamin C. This well-known vitamin is an antioxidant that is important for immune function and skin health (

-Bottom line: Beetroots are good sources of vitamins and minerals, such as folate, manganese, potassium, iron and vitamin C.
+Beets are good sources of vitamins and minerals, such as folate, manganese, potassium, iron, and vitamin C.

-Plant compounds are natural plant substances, some of which have beneficial effects in humans.
+Plant compounds are natural plant substances, some of which may aid health.

-- Betanin: Also called beetroot red, betanin is the most common pigment in beetroots, responsible for their strong red color.
-It is believed to have various health benefits (9).
+- Betanin.
+Also called beetroot red, betanin is the most common pigment in beetroots, responsible for their strong red color.
+It is believed to have various health benefits (

-- Inorganic nitrate: Found in generous amounts in green leafy vegetables, beetroots and beetroot juice (10, 11).
-In the body, it can transform into nitric oxide, which has many important functions (12).
+- Inorganic nitrate.
+Found in generous amounts in leafy green vegetables, beetroots, and beetroot juice, inorganic nitrate turns into nitric oxide in your body and has many important functions (

-When these tiny muscle cells relax, our blood vessels dilate and blood pressure goes down (19).
+When these muscle cells relax, your blood vessels dilate and blood pressure goes down (

 Beetroots and beetroot juice have many health benefits, especially for heart health and exercise performance.

-Elevated blood pressure is among the strongest risk factors for heart disease, stroke and premature death worldwide (20).
+High blood pressure can damage your blood vessels and heart.
+What’s more, it’s among the strongest risk factors for heart disease, stroke, and premature death worldwide (

-Beetroots are usually well tolerated, except for individuals who are prone to kidney stones.
+Beetroots are usually well tolerated — except for individuals prone to kidney stones.

-Consumption of beetroot may cause urine to become pink/red, which is harmless but often confused with blood in urine.
+Consumption of beetroot may also cause your urine to become pink or red, which is harmless but often confused for blood.

 Oxalates also have antinutrient properties.
 This means that they may interfere with the absorption of micronutrients.

-The levels of oxalates are much higher in the leaves of the beetroot plant than in the root (40), but the root is nevertheless considered high in oxalates.
+Levels of oxalates are much higher in the leaves than the root itself, but the root is nevertheless considered high in oxalates (

-FODMAPs can cause unpleasant digestive upset in sensitive individuals, such as those who suffer from irritable bowel syndrome.
+FODMAPs can cause unpleasant digestive upset in sensitive individuals, such as those with irritable bowel syndrome (IBS).

-Bottom line: Beetroots are usually well tolerated, but they contain oxalates and FODMAPs, which may cause problems in some people.
+Beetroots are usually well tolerated but contain oxalates — which may lead to kidney stones — and FODMAPs, which may cause digestive issues.

-Beetroots are a good source of nutrients, fiber and many plant compounds, and their consumption has been linked to improved health.
+Beetroots are a good source of nutrients, fiber, and many plant compounds.

-Their health benefits include improved heart health and enhanced exercise capacity, both of which are attributed to their content of inorganic nitrates.
+Their health benefits include improved heart health and enhanced exercise capacity, both of which are attributed to their inorganic nitrate content.

-Beetroots taste rather sweet, and are especially delicious when mixed in salads.
+Beets are sweet and especially delicious when mixed in salads.